 This theory declares that if the audience is unfamiliar with anything related to their favorite brand, they will put efforts into gaining adequate information at the earliest.

 So, considering the same, put your best efforts into different marketing strategies, including:-

 And one of the brands proving the outcomes of following this principle religiously is Mint.
-The financial tracking tool, Mint was quite unpopular in the crowded market of personal finance sector when it embarked its journey.
-But, today with the help of its investment in delivering high-content pieces around the advice and mistakes that people should know about while investing their funds, the application gained a viral attention in the market.
+The financial tracking tool, Mint, was quite unpopular in the crowded market of the personal finance sector when it embarked on its journey.
+But, today with the help of its investment in delivering high-content pieces around the advice and mistakes that people should know about while investing their funds, the application gained viral attention in the market.

 This theory is based on the fact that humans do not appreciate what is easily accessible.
 They always get lured by something that is rare or hard to achieve.
 So, to induce the same feelings from your application, plan for:-

-This theory relates to the human nature of going with references, which means the target user base pay more attention to an app project when there are various other users appreciating about it and referring to others.
+This theory relates to the human nature of going with references, which means the target user base pays more attention to an app project when there are various other users appreciating it and referring to others.

 Taking the same into consideration, work on your social brand image and look into the following marketing strategies:-